What is Dimensional (Dim) Weight?

 Negotiating DIM Factors

-Carriers may allow negotiation of the DIM divisor based on your shipping volume and specific agreements.
+Carriers may allow negotiation of the DIM divisor based on your shipping volume and agreements.
 Lower DIM divisors result in lower dimensional weights and can reduce shipping costs.

 Was this article helpful?